 Lavish decors adorn the facades: Sculptures, mosaics and floral elements in particular catch the eye.
 In addition to the main building, only a few pavilions are accessible.

-Current ticket prices: 15 euros; Discounts are granted.
+Current ticket prices: 16 euros; Discounts are granted.
 Admission is free on the first Sunday of every month.

 The Sagrada Familia in passing

 A kilometer walk separates the Hospital de Sant Pau from the spectacular new church of the Sagrada Familia.
-The dead straight one Avinguda de Gaudi represents the shortest connection between the two sights.
-The pedestrian street is lined with cafes, restaurants and many shops.
+The straight Avinguda de Gaudí is the shortest connection between the two sights.
+The pedestrian street is lined with cafés, restaurants and many shops.
 Terraces in front of the cafés invite you to linger.

 The Avinguda de Gaudí